MobilePayDev/MobilePay-Online/README.md

 ## Development Guide

 ### Step 1: Read and understand the documentation
-Both the decription here in GitHub and the API in Developer Portal link: https://developer.mobilepay.dk/node/2957 Make sure you open the .svg files with sequence diagrams.
-They are rather informative, to understand the flows.
+Please read both the decription here in GitHub and the API in Developer Portal: https://developer.mobilepay.dk/product (click 'Online').
+In Github, make sure you open the .svg files with sequence diagrams.
+They are rather informative to understand the flows.

 ### Step 2A If you are onboarding MobilePay Online for the first time
-When you as a new PSP wants to be onboarded for the Online solution, you must have an agreement with MobilePay, please contact lagr@mobilepay.dk.
-When the agreement is signed, you must send an email to the MobilePay at developer@mobilepay.dk with this information:
+When you as a PSP wants to be onboarded for the Online solution, you must first have an agreement with MobilePay.
+Please contact lagr@mobilepay.dk to obtain this.
+When the agreement is signed, you must send an email to the MobilePay developer support at developer@mobilepay.dk with this information:
 * The PSP name
 * PCI-DSS AoC
 * VATNumber